tremain-hebert/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    A) The Document Object Model
 2. What is an event?
+    A) When the browser or user manipulates a page.
 3. What is an event listener?
+    A) A function that waits for an event to occur.
 4. Why would we convert a NodeList into an Array?
+    A) So we can use the elements inside.
 5. What is a component?
+    A) A piece of code that is to be reused.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account